-For those of you who don't know about PREOSSIA, it was the first club in the world to coin the term Old-Style Siamese as a formal name for the old type of Siamese that originated in Thailand.
-(The Old-style Siamese Club in the United Kingdom adopted the name Old-Style Siamese in 2000, a year after PREOSSIA, because their members had a great deal in common with ours and wanted to show solidarity with PREOSSIA.)
+PREOSSIA was the first club in the world to coin the term Old-Style Siamese as a formal name for the old type of Siamese that originated in Thailand.

-We sought breed recognition from the world's third largest cat association, TICA, because it is truly international and, unlike other large associations, currently growing.
+We sought breed recognition from the world's third largest cat association, TICA, because, of the top three, it is the most truly international and is currently growing.
 We also chose TICA because of its genetics based registry and understanding of natural breeds.
 Through TICA, our European and American members could support the breed together, and we could use the remaining Western Old-Style Siamese as well as cats imported from Thailand to create a healthy gene pool and a promising future.

 In 2010, TICA granted championship status to the Thai breed.
 In TICA, our Old-Style Siamese are called Thais.
 This is because the name Thai was adopted by many European registries circa 1990 for the old type of Siamese.
 (See our sections on the history of our breed.)
 However, the TICA breed standard clearly states that the Thai is the same as the Old-Style Siamese, and many of our cats transferred directly from the Siamese breed to the Thai breed in TICA when the Thai became a registration option.
 The remainder were direct imports from Thailand, which had to qualify as Thais in TICA via their import documents.